Matthew F. Collins

 Matthew F. Collins (born 1972) is an English activist and author.
-Born in London, he was previously a member of several British fascist and neo-Nazi organizations, before starting to work as an informant for an anti-fascist magazine.
+Born in London, he was previously a member of several British fascist and neo-Nazi organisations, before starting to work as an informant for the anti-fascist magazine Searchlight.
 He later became an activist for anti-fascist and anti-racist campaigns.

 Far-right politics and role as informant

-In his youth, Collins was the South London organizer for the National Front, a volunteer for the British National Party’s head office and a member of the neo-Nazi organization Combat 18.
+In his youth, Collins was the South London organiser for the National Front, a volunteer for the British National Party’s head office and a member of the neo-Nazi organisation Combat 18.

 Collins took part in the Battle of Welling after which he became a paid informant for the anti-fascist Searchlight magazine.
 Collins was paid in book tokens for his role as an informant.
 When his role as a Searchlight informant was exposed, Collins went into hiding in Australia.

 He returned to the UK as the subject of a BBC documentary Dead Man Walking (2004).

 In 2012, Collins wrote a memoir of his youth, entitled Hate: My Life in the British Far Right which included a foreword by Billy Bragg.

 Hope Not Hate

 Matthew Collins is currently a researcher and Head of Intelligence for the anti-fascist and anti-racist campaign group Hope Not Hate.
-Hope Not Hate is described as a non-sectarian, nonpartisan third party organisation.
+The group is described as a non-sectarian, non-partisan third party organisation.
 He manages Hope Not Hate's intelligence network.

 Collins managed Robbie Mullen, a mole in National Action, in foiling a plot to murder Labour MP Rosie Cooper in 2017.
-In 2019, Matthew Collins wrote his second book, Nazi Terrorist: The Story of National Action with Robbie Mullen, and in 2022, he wrote his third book, The Walk-In: Fascists, Spies & Lies - The True Story Behind the ITV series, with a foreword by political journalist Kevin Maguire associate editor of the Daily Mirror newspaper.
+In 2019, Matthew Collins wrote his second book, Nazi Terrorist: The Story of National Action with Robbie Mullen, and in 2022, he wrote his third book, The Walk-In: Fascists, Spies & Lies – The True Story Behind the ITV series, with a foreword by political journalist Kevin Maguire associate editor of the Daily Mirror newspaper.

 Collins is played by the actor Stephen Graham in the ITV television drama series The Walk-In broadcast in Autumn 2022.
 He appeared in the documentary Nazi Hunters: The Real Walk-In which was broadcast after the final episode.